Liu-Zhiying/BackupWindowsToNAS/README_EN_US.md

 Welcome to post issue or commnuite with me for this project

-## Annountation of V3
+## Annountation of V4

-* Will add dism backup support

-* Will allow user to input extra parameter to backup process
+* will modify wim files in Resources to support SMB1.0

-* Will support backup in local.
+* will support two languages in UI (Chinese Simplified and English)

-* Will not need to add suffix to backup file

-* Will check file exists in restoring

-* PS:the last tow changes are not added to this version is my lazy